-MEF University to Provide Flipped Learning Expertise on Close to 1 Million Euro Erasmus+ funded Project
+MEF University Provided Flipped Learning Expertise on a Close to 1 Million Euro Erasmus+ funded Project

-In the consortium, lead by Lappeenranta University of Technology from Finland, the other universities from the Program Countries are Royal Institute of Technology (KTH), Sweden; University of Twente, Netherlands; and MEF University, Turkey.
-From the Partner Countries, the consortium has three universities from Russia, Peter the Great St. Petersburg Polytechnic University, Tomsk State University of Control Systems and Radioelectronics, and Gubkin Russian State University of Oil and Gas, and two from China, Tianjin University and Hebei University of Technology.
-The role of MEF University is to provide expert knowledge on flipped learning regarding performance improvement initiatives for leadership, institutional commitment, technological infrastructure, and instructor and student support, tells Rector Şahin.
+In the consortium led by Finland's Lappeenranta University of Technology, other Program Country universities include Sweden's KTH Royal Institute of Technology, the Netherlands' University of Twente, and Turkey's MEF University.
+Partner Country members comprise Russia's Peter the Great St. Petersburg Polytechnic University, Tomsk State University of Control Systems and Radioelectronics, Gubkin Russian State University of Oil and Gas, and China's Tianjin University and Hebei University of Technology.
+MEF University's role was to provide expertise in Flipped Learning to enhance leadership, institutional commitment, technology infrastructure, and support for instructors and students.

 The CEPHEI project aimed to enhance the digitalization, internationalization, and visibility of Industrial Innovations in Education globally through Flipped Learning in partner universities and the EU.
 It established e-learning standards for industrial innovation content, transformed over 50% of related courses into flipped formats, and created blended labs (b-Labs) under MEF University's guidance.
 The project culminated in an open e-learning platform connecting instructors, students, and around 100 business and industry partners, fostering a new model of cooperation between academia and enterprise in industrial innovation.

 You can view the results of this project and access the freely available courses on www.cephei.eu

 The journey and results of this project have also been published in the book “Digital Teaching and Learning in Higher Education: Developing and Disseminating Skills for Blended Learning”.